Writing Slurm Batch Jobs¶

 The sacct

 .
-Each task has been allocated one CPU resource.
+Each task was allocated one CPU resource.

 JobID JobName Partition Account AllocCPUS State ExitCode